mattsmithies/envboard/README.md

-# Envboard - Send your environment to new developers.
+# Envboard - Securely send onboarding secrets to new developers.

 ## The Pain